 To start ABA you will need a team!

-It is CRUCIAL, that before you start an ABA programme you have a consultant.
+It is extremely important to have an Applied Behaviour Analysis (ABA) consultant to start your ABA program.
 The consultant is like the head teacher, they run the whole programme and make all the top decisions regarding your child and their progress.

 How to choose the right ABA Consultant

-A consultant must have a BCBA or a BCaBA qualification, or be supervised by someone who has one of these qualifications.
+A consultant must have a BCBA or a BCaBA qualification. you may also find ABA masters students who are training to become ABA consultants to provide the service.
 To look for registered consultants in your area click here or if your consultant is being supervised make sure you know who their supervisor is and look them up here.

-The consultant will conduct an initial meeting with the family and then, if you decide to hire them, they will fill in an assessment about your child so that they have a starting point for your new ABA programme.
+The consultant will conduct an initial meeting with the family and if you decide to hire them, they will complete an assessment and construct an ABA program from the results.

 Once you have a consultant, it’s time to find tutors!
 Your tutors will be your “in the field” team.
-They will be the ones implementing all the programmes and working with your child every day to help them reach their goals.
-There are so many places online to find self-employed tutors.
-It is important that when you first meet the tutor that you ask them as many questions as you can.
-These people will be in your homes most days and it is vital that you trust them to do their job effectively.
-Always ask for a DBS and if they are insured.
+They will be implementing all the programmes and working with your child every day to help them reach their goals.
+You can hire self-employed ABA tutors or contact ABAble for staff.
+Always ask for a DBS check (criminal background check) and if they have public liability insurance.

 Once you have your consultant and tutors, the next step is to organise a workshop where everybody can meet and the details of the programme can be discussed.

 To start you will need a folder to keep all the data and lots of reinforcers!
 Find more information about this here.
-Workshops are important as it is a chance for everyone to talk to each other and figure out how the programmes will be implemented.
+Workshops provide time to reassess, change and move targets on. it is important to have these every 1-3 months to maintain your standard.
+ABA provide free check ins between our workshops to ensure the program is running smoothly.

-Each programme will need stimuli and it is up to the parent to provide these, whether they be toys, everyday objects or 2d pictures printed off the net, depending on which programmes are being targeted first.
+Each programme will need stimuli (teaching equipment) which may be provided by our ABAble team or by parents.
 Once the consultant, tutors and parents are happy with the programmes, the fun can begin!

 How often should ABA sessions be done?

-The research suggests that ABA is most effective when done intensively, i.e. 30-40 hours per week.
-However, any amount of ABA can prove to be effective, it might just take a little longer to achieve.
-We recommend a minimum of 10 hours a week.
+The research suggests that ABA is most effective when done intensively (30-40 hours per week).
+However, any amount of ABA can prove to be effective, it might just take a little longer to achieve targets.
+We recommend a minimum of 10 hours a week alongside parent trainings.

 Programmes also work best if parents are 100% on board with the programmes!
 ABA isn’t just for the home!
 You can help your child to learn in all sorts of environments; in the shops, at the park or in the car!
 Every second is an opportunity for interaction, communication and fun!